A Framework for Identifying Bubbles

 Once again, let’s take a more granular look at the data:

 From observing the above at Sector Level 3, we notice that the IPO metric behaves oddly for several segments.
-This odd behavior is the result of limited IPO data for those segments and we will have to address this when creating our grand summary Financial Bubble Metric.
+This odd behavior is the result of limited IPO data for those segments and we will have to address this when creating our grand summary Financial Bubble Metric

 Putting It All Together

-Let’s take each of our metrics, scale them to values between 0 and 1, and average them together to create a Grand Financial Bubble Metric.
-We will then re-scale our resulting metric between 0 and 1.
+Let’s take each of our metrics, scale them to values between 0 and 1, and average them together to create a Grand Financial Bubble Metric

 It is important to note that our IPO metric can take on extreme values at the sector level - Health Care in 2001 and Financials (w/ the SPAC surge) in 2021.
 Because these extreme points reduce the relative importance of other time periods, we will water them down and keep this in the back of our minds going forward.

-At this point, I will caution the reader that any inferences taken from our Grand Financial Bubble Metric should be held with reservation.
+should be held with reservation.
 The metric allows for a good basic framing of where sectors are relative to history, but understanding the key dynamics at play within each sector, and the current macroeconomic and political environment is equally as important.
 In addition, when comparing across history, it is important to have a knowledge of context and qualitative factors that may affect inferential ability.
 For instance, the Covid-19 Pandemic drastically affected the world economy and markets in 2020-2022, so the reader may decide to skew metrics during those years according to their beliefs and theses.

-With that said, we can see that our Grand Financial Bubble Metric may be helpful in determining sector performance.
+may be helpful in determining sector performance.
 In general, we observe positive returns when the metric is relatively low and increasing.
 As the market frenzies and there are new competitors, higher valuations, and debt-financed growth, market returns are particularly strong.
 Eventually, our metric peaks, and subsequent returns are generally poor.

 There are a few things worth noting from our plot:

-1. Our confidence in the metric varies for different market segments and understanding why is crucial.
+- Our confidence in the metric varies for different market segments and understanding why is crucial.

-1. For instance, our metric is particularly informative for the Energy, Technology, and Consumer segments, but it is difficult to decipher for the Real Estate and Financials segment.
+- For instance, our metric is particularly informative for the Energy, Technology, and Consumer segments, but it is difficult to decipher for the Real Estate and Financials segment.
 This is likely due to the fact that the former segments are cyclical in nature, and therefore distance from a measure of central tendency is informative, but for Real Estate, this is not the case.
 Financials, however, is certainly cyclical in relative pricing, but due to the nature of the industry, is not cyclical in its leverage; instead banks tend to have uniformly high leverage throughout time.

-2. Our metric indicated potential bubbles in ’00 and ’22, but completely missed the mark in 2008.
+- Our metric indicated potential bubbles in ’00 and ’22, but completely missed the mark in 2008.

-1. This is partly a result of the above explanation as well as the fact that our model does not capture any proxy for the quality of a company’s assets (this is mainly applicable to banks only).
+- This is partly a result of the above explanation as well as the fact that our model does not capture any proxy for the quality of a company’s assets (this is mainly applicable to banks only).
 In reality, the 2008 GFC was not the result of over leverage relative to historical averages (although the fact that banks are inherently extremely levered was certainly crucial), but instead was the result of poor investment decisions made by these financial institutions, which could only have been deciphered with logic and analysis from the balance sheet of banking institutions.
-It is likely that this will be the case for all traditional banking crises, due to the nature of the industry, and therefore it would be a good idea to try and built a robust, sector-specific Banking Crisis Metric.
+It is likely that this will be the case for all traditional banking crises, due to the nature of the industry, and therefore it would be a good idea to try and built a robust, sector-specific

-3. Our metric provides a framework for historical comparison, but it does not provide a time-based trading signal (and it should not be looked at in isolation when making investment decisions).
+- Our metric provides a framework for historical comparison, but it does not provide a time-based trading signal (and it should not be looked at in isolation when making investment decisions).
 For instance, if we were to look at our plot in 2018, it would have been very reasonable to conjecture that Technology was in a bubble and poised for poor investment returns in the coming years.
 Yet, ’19 - ’21 were extremely strong years for that industry, and the bubble did not pop until 2022.
 Why is that & what are the main catalysts that cause the bubble to pop?

-1. We will discuss this shortly…
+- We will discuss this shortly…

-4. The effects of bubbles in a particular segment tend to affect other segments as well, even if they appear unrelated, with varying degrees of magnitude.
+- The effects of bubbles in a particular segment tend to affect other segments as well, even if they appear unrelated, with varying degrees of magnitude.

-1. In particular, we note that the Financials sector is often affected by bubbles in other segments.
+- In particular, we note that the Financials sector is often affected by bubbles in other segments.
 This is fairly intuitive, as the Financials sector implicitly interacts with all other sectors, and is inherently levered.

-Let’s create our Grand Financial Bubble Metric at a more granular level.
+at a more granular level.
 We are only going to include the sectors that have sufficient data.
-For those with sufficient Price & Debt data, but insufficient IPO data, we will calculate our Grand Financial Bubble Metric as the average of Price Metric and Debt Metric and exclude the IPO Metric.
+For those with sufficient Price & Debt data, but insufficient IPO data, we will calculate our Grand Financial Bubble Metric

 ‘Timing’ the Bubble